publisha/publisha.github.io/pages/create_speare_play_web.md

 You don't need GitHub.com for the moment but you will need to recall your username and password during the next steps.

 ## Your digital tools

+We are planning to use a free editor to edit the HTML and CSS for the web site.
+We prefer to use this method over the _wysiwyg_ software called Dreamweaver.
+However, it is possible to use Adobe _Dreamweaver_ for this task, and further instructions will be provided.

 There are 2 free apps that you need to download and install.

 ### Atom